 2. The Hide, Zimbabwe

 If watching elephant come down to the waterhole to drink while you have a bath in your private outdoor bath is your thing, The Hide is the place for you.
-Situated in the world-renowned Hwange National Park, The Hide consists of a main lodge and ten luxury thatched tents, all facing the pan and waterhole and offering spectacular wildlife viewing from your own deck.
+Situated in the world-renowned Hwange National Park, The Hide consists of the main lodge and ten luxury thatched tents, all facing the pan and waterhole and offering spectacular wildlife viewing from your own deck.

-An added bonus at The Hide are the actual hides themselves – right on the waterhole and almost at eye level with the water, one of them camouflaged to look like a termite mound, the other a new underground hide offering game-viewing like you’ve never seen before.
+An added bonus at The Hide are the actual hides themselves – right on the waterhole and almost at eye level with the water, one of them camouflaged to look like a termite mound, the other a new underground hide offering game-viewing as you’ve never seen before.
 Up-close-and-personal is a term made up with this place in mind.
-It’s a photographer’s dream.
+It's a photographer's dream.

 3. Camp Shawu, South Africa

 Situated in the south-eastern Kruger National Park, Camp Shawu offers a fantastic safari experience on a private concession in Kruger, uncluttered by hordes of other tourists.
 With only five tented chalets, each one with a private deck overlooking the Mpanamana Dam, you don't even need to leave the camp to enjoy viewing a huge range of Africa's wild animals as they come down to drink, especially in the dry season.